The Trivallis Community Investment Fund has been created to support groups and projects in the communities where its tenants live.

 The panel meet every two months to decide which of the most recent applications will be successful for our large grants and their local knowledge is key to ensuring that our spend is fair across our communities and fits in with the grant themes.

-In the meantime, why not catch up on some of the case studies we’ve shared below?
-They include the stories of groups and organisations who have previously benefitted from the fund to do great things in our communities
+Catch up on some of the case studies we’ve shared below.
+They include the stories of groups and organisations who have previously benefitted from the fund to do great things in our communities.

 The Bryncynon Community Revival Strategy